Henry-Best-01/Amoeba/amoeba/README.rst

 We cannot upload magnification maps due to size limits.
 This code was written to use external microlensing magnification maps, where many can be found on the [GERLUMPH](https://gerlumph.swin.edu.au) database[^1].

-The function "CreateMaps" within QMF is designed to generate all accretion disk maps required for making a disk object.
+The function create_maps within Util.util is designed to generate all accretion disk maps required for making a disk object.
 This function calls [Sim5](https://github.com/mbursa/sim5), a public geodesic ray-tracing code[^2], if available to calculate impact positions of observed photons on the accretion disk.

-If you would like to run the AmoebaExamples.ipynb notebook, you will be required to change file paths and provide the disk file (creatable with QMF.CreateMaps) and magnification map.
+If you would like to run the accretion disk and microlensing examples notebook, you will be required to change file paths and provide the disk file (creatable with Util.util.create_maps) and magnification map.

-Broad Line Region (BLR) models have been given some TLC and are added again!
-They may be tested using TestingBLR.ipynb.
+Broad Line Region (BLR) models are included.
+They may be tested using blr examples notebook.
 They are created by defining streamlines, similar to the disk-wind model[^6].
 Simple projections, line-of-sight velocity slices, and scattering transfer functions may be constructed now.

-To make this code even more accessible, sample scripts are included to show exactly the kinds of variability involved with these accretion disks.
-Any scripts prefaced "Write" will create a .json file (stored in SampleJsons), and values may be adjusted either through the writing script or the .json directly.
+Further examples are provided in the example_scripts directory, with individual scripts aimed at visualizing certain aspects of amoeba.

+Unit tests are included in the tests directory.

 Thank you for taking notice of my code!
 I would be happy to answer any questions.
 I can be contacted directly at hbest@gradcenter.cuny.edu